MostafaSensei106/Simple-Libary-Cli/README.md

 ## Installation

-To compile and run the Library Management System, you need a C++ compiler.
+To compile and run the Library System, you need a C++ compiler.
 Follow these steps:

 1. Clone the repository: